Top Things To Do with Babies and Toddlers in Sydney

 If you have a flowering artist or just a kid that loves to get their hands scribbling furiously, then they’ll love the Art Gallery!
 Admission is free, and so are the permanent galleries and most exhibitions and events.
 The Tours for Tots and Drop-In and Make sessions are great for kids 5 years and younger.
 See their free activities here.

 The Powerhouse Museum offers so many fun things for little ones.
 Our crew love visiting the trains and exploring the outdoor playground.
-And let’s not forget the Wiggles exhibition, that was recently renovated and fit with an intercative big red car, and memorabilia from the new cast including Lachie's teddy bear and Emma's ballet slippers.
+And let’s not forget the Wiggles exhibition, that is fit with an intercative big red car, and memorabilia from the new cast including Lachie's teddy bear and Emma's ballet slippers.

 Treat your kids (and yourself) to a fun meal out.
 Here are a couple of delicious and kid-friendly ideas: